IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 The Sender shall set the `code` attribute according to the [IMR Observation](StructureDefinition-imr-observation.html) resource profile indicating whether the IMR Observation Resource represents finding(s), impression(s), or some other type of observations.

 For clinical findings, the Sender shall either:
-- encode each finding as a separate [IMR Observation] (StructureDefinition-imr-observation.html) Resource, **or**
+- encode each finding as a separate [IMR Observation](StructureDefinition-imr-observation.html) Resource, **or**
 - include all findings in a single IMR Observation Resource as narrative content in Observation.valueString.
 See [IMR Observation Examples](StructureDefinition-imr-observation-examples.html) for an example that encodes multiple findings in paragraph form in a single IMR Observation Resource.

 For clinical impressions, the Sender shall either:
 - include each impression as a separate [IMR Observation](StructureDefinition-imr-observation.html) Resource, **or**
 - include all impressions a single IMR Observation Resource as a narrative content in Observation.valueString.
-See [IMR Observation Examples](StructureDefinition-imr-observation-examples.html) for examples that encode different impression as different IMR Observation Resources.
+See [IMR Observation Examples](StructureDefinition-imr-observation-examples.html) for examples that encode different impressions as different IMR Observation Resources.

 The Sender shall encode narrative content in findings or impressions using Observation.valueString.

-The Sender may encode code-able content in findings or impressions using the appropriate data type available in Observation.value[x].
+The Sender may encode codeable content in findings or impressions using the appropriate data type available in Observation.value[x].

 ###### 2:4.Y1.4.1.2.3.1 Image References in an IMR Observation Resource

-The Sender shall encode the study in which this observation is derived from, if available, in Observation.derivedFrom using an [IMR ImagingStudy](StructureDefinition-imr-imagingstudy.html) Resource.
+The Sender shall encode the study which this observation is derived from, if available, in Observation.derivedFrom using an [IMR ImagingStudy](StructureDefinition-imr-imagingstudy.html) Resource.
 This attribute shall include the study and series references.
 IMR ImagingStudy may include image references.

-For narrative content, the Sender may directly embed one or more image references inline the text.
+For narrative content, the Sender may directly embed one or more image references inline within the text.
 TO DO:  Does this sentence belong under IMR DiagnosticReport ??

 The Sender shall specify each inline image reference using the `<IMRRef>` XML element and the corresponding `</IMRRef>` end element.
-This `<IMRRef>` element shall have the attributes as defined in Table 2:4.Y1.4.1.3.1-1.
+This `<IMRRef>` element shall have the attributes as defined in Table 2:4.Y1.4.1.2.3.1-1.

 > Note: IMR currently requires image references only.
 References to other DICOM objects such as segmentation objects, parametric maps or other non-DICOM objects are out of scope of IMR.